jbgo/jbgo.github.com/_posts/2015-01-06-automating-social-responses.md

 ---

 Yesterday I posted [my elevator pitch]({% post_url 2015-01-05-elevator-pitch %}).
 I called it my new elevetor pitch because that sounded good to me, but in reality, I've never had an elevator pitch.
-That got me thinking about other situations where having some canned responses to common questions, like "what do you do?" or "how are you?"
+That got me thinking about other situations where having some canned responses to common questions, like "what do you do?" or "how are you?" would be helpful.

 The truth is, I am not very good with social responses.
 I may not smile when I see you, or I may give you a strange reply to some bit of small talk.
 For example, someone might ask me "Can you